-For awards where ONLY salary/benefits will be used to meet the cost share obligation, effort will be documented on a Personnel Activity Report (PAR) and companion cost share accounts will not be used.
+For awards where ONLY salary/benefits will be used to meet the cost share obligation, companion cost share accounts will not be used.

-- If a companion cost share account is needed as defined in 1 above and a portion of the obligation will be met with effort, salary will also be charged to this cost share companion account.
-Regardless of the cost share documentation method used, this information will appear on the PAR and should be used in calculating effort.
+- If a companion cost share account is needed as defined in 1 above, salaries and wages will also be charged to this cost share companion account.
+Regardless of the cost share documentation method used, this information will appear on the PVS.

 - The companion cost share account will be locked when the cost share obligation is met and will not be used for other purposes.
 OSP will notify Accounting when the companion account needs to be locked.
 Budget may need to be transferred off of the account.